HarteminkLab/COMPETE/COMPETE/README.md

 The data file format should be easy enough to parse with any software you prefer for plotting; this is merely a simple example.

-## Example Files

-Several example files are included in the `examples` directory.
-The input files required to recreate the examples in the publication figures are included in the `examples/wrapper_inputs` directory.

-To build the examples in figures 2 and 5 in [Wasson and Hartemink, 2009](http://www.ncbi.nlm.nih.gov/pubmed/19720867), the symlink from `construct_model_from_motifs.rb` to `construct_model_from_pbm_motifs.rb` must be pointed instead at `construct_model_from_macisaac_motifs.rb`.
-This will use the [MacIsaac et al., 2006](https://github.com/jianlingzhong/COMPETE/edit/master/COMPETE/README.md) motifs in the included `TAMO` file.

 ## More Information